funkybob/graaf/docs/index.rst

 4. You run `graaf`

-   It will find every file in your sirce directory, and check if any of its configured Generators will work on it.
+   It will find every file in your source directory, and check if any of its configured Generators will work on it.
 If so, they will be invoked, and (typically) generate an output file.

 5. PROFIT!